omundy/learn-git-milestones/README.md

 You should have a basic familiarity with the command line interface (CLI) to install Git.
 Some folks use the CLI as their default tool for editing and publishing source code, but Github Desktop makes it much easier.

+#### Setup

 1. If you haven't yet, complete the [command line crash course](https://github.com/omundy/learn-computing/blob/main/topics-command-line.md#crash-course)
 1. In Github Desktop, with the [learn-git-milestones](https://github.com/omundy/learn-git-milestones) repo you cloned above selected, click Repository > Open in Terminal ("Bash" in Windows?)

-1. Use the CLI to navigate directories
+#### Use the CLI to navigate directories

 1. List files in this directory: `ls`
 1. List files in this directory, including hidden: `ls -la`
 1. Confirm the existence of the `.git` directory (where Git versions and config are stored)
 1. View your current directory and copy the full path: `pwd`
 1. Open this README file in VS Code and paste that path in [completions](#completions).

-1. Use Git on the CLI
+#### Use Git on the CLI

 1. [Confirm](https://docs.github.com/en/github/using-git/setting-your-username-in-git) your name and email is correct in the Git config
 1. View the status of your repo: `git status`
 1. View the changed files of your repo: `git diff`
 1. Add all changed files to the staging area `git add .`
 1. View the status of your repo `git status` to confirm it has been staged
 1. ✏️ Commit your changes with the message `commit #3 from CLI`.
 Add a link to this commit to [completions](#completions).
 1. Use `git push` to [push those changes to your remote repo](https://docs.github.com/en/github/using-git/pushing-commits-to-a-remote-repository)